Using PVWatts for Preliminary Solar Production Estimates

 - Conductor Sizing: Calculating appropriate wire gauges for the DC and AC sides of the system based on ampacity, temperature, and conduit fill, as required by the NEC.

-- Rapid Shutdown: Designing a system that complies with NEC requirements for rapid shutdown, which allows firefighters to de-energize the rooftop array for safety during an emergency.
+- Rapid Shutdown: Designing a system that complies with NEC requirements for rapid shutdown, which allows firefighters and first responders to have reduced-voltage conditions for safer access to rooftop arrays during an emergency.

 - Interconnection and Integration: Planning for the physical and legal connection to the utility grid, which involves an interconnection agreement.
 This may also include integration with a standby generator, requiring a proper transfer switch for generator use.